Cutoff Phenomenon for Cyclic Dynamics on Hypercube: Abstract

 \section{Abstract}

 The cutoff phenomena for Markovian dynamics have been observed and rigorously verified for a multitude of models, particularly for Glauber-type dynamics on spin systems.
 However, prior studies have barely considered irreversible chains.
 In this work, the cutoff phenomenon of certain cyclic dynamics are studied on the hypercube $\Sigma_{n} = Q^{V_{n}}$, where $Q = \{1, 2, 3\}$ and $V_{n} = \{1,...,n\}$.
 The main feature of these dynamics is the fact that they are represented by an irreversible Markov chain.
-Based on the coupling modifications suggested in a previous study of the cutoff phenomenon for the Curie-Weiss-Potts model, a comprehensive proof is presented.
+Based on the couplings modified from the previous study of the cutoff phenomenon for the Curie-Weiss-Potts model, a comprehensive proof is presented.